 PhD candidates who find that their scholarship extends beyond a single academic program may apply to create an ad hoc PhD program by working with GSAS to develop and submit an application dossier to the GSAS Administrative Board for approval.
 While applications are reviewed throughout the year, they must be received well in advance of the term for which the student wishes to be admitted to the newly created program.
 The review process takes two to four weeks depending on the time of year.
 Official decisions are sent from the dean for admissions and financial aid.

 - A student must have completed a full year of graduate study and achieved an outstanding academic record in an established PhD degree program in order to apply to transfer to an ad hoc PhD program.

 - Ordinarily when a student transfers to an ad hoc degree program, the original department retains financial responsibility for the student.
 In order to invoke any guaranteed teaching offered at the time of admission, students must meet all program-specific teaching criteria established by the department.
-Students are encouraged to contact the GSAS Fellowships Office to explore additional funding opportunities.
+Students are encouraged to contact GSAS to explore additional funding opportunities.